jnk0le/random/pipeline cycle test/README.md

 cannot dual issue wrt each other

-if first instruction was placed in younger or older "slot", all folowing instructions also need to be placed in the same "slot", distance inbetween occurences doesn't seem to matter
+if first instruction was placed in younger or older "slot", all folowing bitfield/dsp instructions also need to be placed in the same
+"slot", distance inbetween occurences doesn't seem to matter

-bitfield or DSP (e.g. `uxtb`) result cannot be used as index by load/store instructions in next cycle
+bitfield/dsp (e.g. `uxtb`) result cannot be used as index by load/store instructions in next cycle

 ### operand2